Counselling & Therapy in Bournemouth

 What can I help with?

-Anxiety has been the most common mental health issue for some time now, and although there's nothing wrong with being anxious sometimes, it shouldn't overwhelm us or stop us living how we want to live.
-But anxiety is a symptom - it's a sign that something else is wrong. like a headache or fever - it can have many varied causes.
-Therapy for anxiety starts with asking, "What is this anxiety really trying to tell me?"
+There’s nothing wrong with being anxious sometimes, but it shouldn’t overwhelm us or stop us living how we want to live.
+Therapy for anxiety starts with asking, “What is this anxiety really trying to tell me?”

-Depression used to be thought of as "a chemical imbalance in the brain" - but this is rarely the case.
-Modern approaches to psychology understand depression as something more like a protection strategy your brain turns to when it feels it has no safe options, or no goals to pursue.
-Depression therapy is largely about asking, "What do I really want?" and then "What's getting in the way of that?" and then plotting a course of action.
+Modern approaches to psychology often understand depression as a protection strategy your brain turns to when it feels it has no safe options, or no goals to pursue.

-The hallmark of trauma is an overwhelming emotional or physical response that seems out of place, and is unhelpful or disabling in the here-and-now.
 Trauma takes many forms, some more obvious than others.
 Harmful experiences, often in childhood, can leave us reacting in the present as if past dangers are still happening.
-Trauma therapy is about separating the past from the present, and helping the parts of you that are still reacting to past dangers to come back to safety, in the present.

 Addiction and substance abuse is rarely the real problem – instead it’s usually a solution to a deeper problem, something like “How do I stop feeling this way?”, and the substance becomes the answer to that problem.